All Products

 Resumable upload

 When you use resumable upload to upload objects to OSS, you can specify a checkpoint file.
 The checkpoint file stores the progress of the resumable upload task.
-If an object fails to be uploaded because of a network exception or program error, the upload task is resumed from the position recorded in the checkpoint file.
+If an object fails to be uploaded due to a network exception or program error, the upload task is resumed based on the progress recorded in the checkpoint file to upload the remaining data.

 Upload callbacks